Ok, so you’ve been diagnosed with lupus. What now?

 Are There Any Alternative Lupus Medicines and/or Therapies?

 The simple answer is yes, there are.
 The more complex answer is that they may not be right for you.
 Sometimes alternative therapies and lupus medications can be of benefit, often used in conjunction with traditional medications.
 It is very important to discuss these options with your doctor before initiating any treatment on your own, as they may interfere or adversely react with your conventional medications.
-Here is a short list of those alternative treatments, taken from the Mayo Clinic’s website, on this subject.
+Here is a short list of those alternative treatments:

 Some complementary and alternative treatments for lupus include:

 - Dehydroepiandrosterone (DHEA).
 Supplements containing this hormone have been shown to reduce the dose of steroids needed to stabilize symptoms in some people who have lupus.

 - Flaxseed.
 Flaxseed contains a fatty acid called alpha-linolenic acid, which may decrease inflammation in the body.
 Some studies have found that kidney function may improve in lupus patients who have kidney problems.
 Abdominal pain and bloating can be side effects of taking flaxseed.

 - Fish Oil.
 Fish oil supplements that contain the Omega-3 fatty acid, may be beneficial for people with lupus.
 Preliminary studies have shown some promise but more study is still needed.
 Nausea, belching and a fish taste in the mouth are some side effects you may experience while taking fish oil supplements.

 - Vitamin D. People with lupus have shown some benefits from taking Vitamin D supplements